 If you DIY your process for how to create an invoice, you’ll need to use an official numbering system.
 There’s no one way to do this, but you’ll find it makes your and your clients’ lives easier if you use a numbering system that avoids repeating the same numbers.

-Online invoicing system will take care of this for you by automatically assigning numbers.
+Using online invoices will take care of this for you by automatically assigning numbers.
 The most common numbering systems you’ll find for invoices include sequential systems (1, 2, 3, etc.), or systems that incorporate the year, month, and the invoice number for that year.

 4. Invoice date